sandermangel/beforeYouPostHereDidYouTry-magento1/README.md

 ## <a name="basic-debugging"></a>Basic checks when running into any issue
 Thanks to an excellent answer by Ben Lessani (http://magento.stackexchange.com/a/429/50 < go upvote it) we have a basic checklist for any bug you run into

+###Logging
+Always check the Magento logs in `var/log/...`, also make sure it's turned on under `System > Configuration > Developer > Log Settings` and check the PHP and other related logs which are probably either located in your webshops root folder or in the `/var/logs/` folder on the server.

 ###Enable PHP Errors

 This is key to most issues.
 For security or other reasons, PHP error display could likely be disabled by default by your PHP configuration.